- slide 1 of 6

 Leafy Feathered Birds

 Use fall-colored leaves as the tail feathers for turkeys.
 Duplicate a turkey’s head and body on cardstock.
 After students cut out the shapes, they glue their leaves to the back to make the tail spread.
-This would be perfect, incorporated into a Thanksgiving lesson plan.

 Smaller leaves can be used to make the wings of other birds throughout the year.
 Students can glue the leaves to a template, both as wings and as tail feathers.
 Another option is to have the children cut a slit in the center of the body shape and to insert the leaf’s stem through the slit, gluing it to the other side, to make it look like the bird is flying.